 DIRECTOR OF PROGRAM DEVELOPMENT

 Heather comes to Team GUTS as an experienced professional in the non-profit sector, working directly in the Adaptive Fitness community.
-She has strong ties to the community and its social services and has a passion for working with those that have special needs.
-Her experience extends to building highly successful adaptive fitness, social and sports programs, and inclusion camps.
-Heather has always been involved in outdoor recreation, health and fitness from hiking, biking to playing softball, volleyball, and swimming in her earlier years.
-She followed that desire for being fit and healthy to the YMCA where she obtained numerous certifications for Group Exercise Fitness, Kickboxing, Yoga, Strength and Conditioning, Senior Fitness, Aerobics, and more.
+She has strong ties to the community, its social services and has a passion for working with those in need.
+With a degree in marketing, her experience extends to building highly successful adaptive fitness, social, sports, and camp programs.
+Heather has always been involved in outdoor recreation, health and fitness and followed that desire for being fit and healthy to the YMCA.
+During her time at the YMCA, she obtained numerous certifications for Group Exercise Fitness, Kickboxing, Yoga, Strength and Conditioning, Senior Fitness and more.
 She found her true calling when she began working with those that have special needs, spurred from her own personal experience of having a son with cerebral palsy and cognitive impairments.

 TRAINER / INSTRUCTOR